AniMesuro/rhubarb-lipsync-tp-integration-godot/README.md

 # Calling functions by Code.

 Rhubarb Lipsync T.P.
-Integration for Godot allows you to use the functions that communicate with Rhubarb Lipsync directly by gdscript.
+Integration for Godot allows you to use the functions that communicate with Rhubarb Lip Sync directly by gdscript.
 For that you need to call the plugin instance first.
 The addon uses Godot's group to easily call the plugin path from anywhere.
 > But please note this is experimental, there's no guarantee something will not break.
 > This was only tested on tool scripts.